Osborne PC

-The Osborne PC prototype was a failed prototype personal computer developed in 1983 by Osborne Computer Corporation.
+The Osborne PC is an unreleased IBM PC–compatible personal computer developed between 1983 and 1984 by Osborne Computer Corporation.
+Only prototypes of the computer were ever produced.

 History

+In April 1983, Osborne introduced their Executive, the successor to their highly successful Osborne 1 portable computer.
+Both the aforementioned computers were Z80-based and ran the CP/M operating system.
+Announced simultaneously was the Executive II, which was to be the company's first computer compatible with the IBM PC.
+The Executive II was slated to be a dual-processor machine, with both an 8088 and a Z80, allowing it to be both PC-compatible and capable of running CP/M. By July 1983, however, the Executive II had no scheduled release date.

-In the early summer of 1983 an effort was launched to produce a version of the Osborne Executive that would be compatible with the IBM PC.
+Internally within Osborne, an effort was launched in the early summer of 1983 to raise the amount of capital necessary to produce a functional prototype for the Executive II.
 Although venture partners had contributed $9 million of funding in April and another $11 million in June, Osborne was unable to raise an additional $20 million considered necessary to get the IBM-compatible product to market.
-A "tiger team" was formed, primarily to create a prototype DOS compatible printed circuit board and front bezel to accommodate the changes in connectors.
-The design used many of the parts of the Executive, including the disc drives, display, chassis, power supply and keyboard.
+A team was formed primarily to create a prototype DOS compatible printed circuit board and front bezel to accommodate the changes in connectors.
+Lee Felsenstein, who designed the Osborne 1 from the ground up and contributor to the design of the Executive, was hired on a freelance basis to work on the PC prototype.
+Its design used many of the parts of the Executive, including the disc drives, display, chassis, power supply and keyboard.
 It was completed in six weeks and shown to a number of potential investors, but was unable to generate sufficient interest to save the company from bankruptcy.
+Shortly before they filed Chapter 11, on 5 September, Osborne had announced a replacement motherboard for the original Executive based on this PCB design that would have turned it into a PC compatible.

 Production shutdown

-On 2 August, the New Jersey plant was shut down and 89 workers were laid off.
-A few days later 200 workers were let go from the Hayward, CA, facility.
+On 2 August, the company's New Jersey plant was shut down and 89 workers were laid off.
+A few days later 200 workers were let go from the Hayward, California, facility.
 In early September, banks seized the company's accounts receivable.
 On 9 September an additional 270 more workers were fired and all production ceased, leaving 80 employees on the California payroll.
 Three days later, on 12 September, Porter Hurt filed suit for $4.5 million owed his firms for PC boards.
-On 13 September 1983, OCC filed for Chapter 11 protection in Oakland, CA, federal bankruptcy court, listing assets of $40 million, liabilities of $45 million, and 600 creditors.
+On 13 September 1983, OCC filed for Chapter 11 protection in Oakland, California, federal bankruptcy court, listing assets of $40 million, liabilities of $45 million, and 600 creditors.